iterative/dvc.org/content/docs/studio/user-guide/model-registry/register-version.md

 register version, you first need to
 [add a model to the model registry](/doc/studio/user-guide/model-registry/add-a-model).

-To register a new version of a model, Iterative Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified version number.
+To register a new version of a model, DVC Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified version number.
 Refer to the [GTO docs][gto-format] to see the exact format of the Git tag.